 Watch the sunset from Rieger Park

 Sunsets never get boring!
 Head to Rieger Park (Riegrovy sady) in the Vinohrady district for a stunning sunset behind Prague Castle.
-The park has many wooded areas, grassy meadows but the hill makes this perfect place to rest your weary feet and watch the magic happen as the sun sets behind Prague Castle.
+The park has many wooded areas and grassy meadows but the hill makes this the perfect place to rest your weary feet and watch the magic happen as the sun sets behind Prague Castle.

-Located in Praha 2 // Beer garden opens daily noon-2am (April-October)
+Located in Praha 2 // Beer garden opens daily from noon-2 am (April-October)

 Nightcap at Illegal Beer Pivotéka